scikit-build/scikit-build-core/docs/configuration.md

 ## Dynamic metadata (WIP)

 Scikit-build-core 0.3.0 will support dynamic metadata.
-This is experimental until a release.
-The public interface for making a plugin is very experimental.
+This is not ready for plugin development outside of scikit-build-core;
+`tool.scikit-build.expiremental=true` is required to use external plugins, since the interface is provisional.
+Nested arbitrary dicts (as seen here) are not supported in config-settings or environment variables.

 There currently are two built-in plugins for dynamic metadata.